Sean12697/blog_v2/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-Co-founder and Director of [INEVITABLE](https://inevitableinnovations.com/), he is a technology and beer enthusiast living in Manchester, United Kingdom.
+Co-founder and Director of [INEVITABLE](https://inevitableinnovations.com/), he is a technology and beer enthusiast living in Manchester, United Kingdom, current <a rel="me" href="https://mastodon.world/@Sean12697">Mastodon</a> profile.